mixpanel/docs/pages/docs/cohort-sync/integrations/braze.md

 ## Braze Events into Mixpanel & MTU exemptions

 You can export events from your Braze integration to Mixpanel to perform deeper analysis.
-For detailed instructions on how to do this, please refer to [Braze’s Technology Partner’s documentation](https://www.braze.com/docs/partners/data_and_infrastructure_agility/analytics/mixpanel_for_currents/).
+For detailed instructions on how to do this, please refer to [Braze's Technology Partner's documentation](https://www.braze.com/docs/partners/data_and_infrastructure_agility/analytics/mixpanel_for_currents/).

 Events coming from Braze are marked with the property `$partner_id`.